exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

+Becoming the marmot ambassador.
 Slowing and down and zooming in, but more.
 Also, more smoked ricotta.
 Alaska the cat.
 A great botanic garden.
 Crocs at sunset.

 #### Vistas